cheemaa/fligth-search/README.md

 We kindly ask you to put your code on a public project in `github.com` under your account.
 Use Maven or Gradle as automation tool and link it to a build service likeTravis CI.

+## Implementation assumptions
+When a company does not have infant prices then 0 is set to infant price

 ## What we value most?

 The goal is to provide us with a full understanding of your coding style and skills.
 We’ll pay particular attention to: